Skip to main content

 Visit the Student’s Association of Olds College of Agriculture & Technology (SAOC) to learn about all the services they offer: Clubs, Events & Activities, The Crossing Pub, SAOC Job Board, SAOC Pantry, Off-Campus Housing, Textbook Buy & Sell, and The Hive.

-• Student and Academic Policies, found in Section D, are policies that have a direct impact on you!
+• Student and Academic Policies are found in Section D. These are policies that have a direct impact on YOU!
 There are over 30 in total: Student Code of Conduct, Grading, Granting of Credit, Complaints & Appeals, Academic Integrity, Student Trips, and more.
+Please take a moment to familiarise yourself with their location should you need to reference them when you’re here.

 Graduation requirements are found in your Program of Study.